Things to Do in Singapore

 We then meander through the back alley of Chinatown to our first snack stop to sample exotic local food while learning about the Singapore food culture recognized by UNESCO.
 With a full belly, we will head over to our second stop, Little India, via the subway.
 Another snack awaits here among the historical and colorful architecture.

 Our final stop is the Malay town known as “Kampong Glam.”
 Why “Kampong Glam”?
 Ahhh… you'll have to spend the day with us to find out.
 This tour promises to be a feast for your senses, from iconic landmarks to hidden gems.
-Don't miss out on this unique opportunity to experience the taste of Singapore like never before with our experienced and fun guides!
+Don't miss out on this unique opportunity to experience a glimpse of Singapore like never before with our experienced and fun guides!